Untitled design-6

 Because our curated curriculum goes deeper and focuses on fewer topics, knowledge is more easily transferred to a new context.

-“Students learn to recognize the value inherent in the source, the limitations, and the point of view of that source,” says Ms. Poulsen.
+“Students learn to recognize the value inherent in the source, the limitations, and the point of view of that source,” said Ms. Poulsen.

 Students are taught to be able to see how sources may be biased or how they might be limited in certain ways.
 They learn how to source additional research to ensure they have an accurate picture of what they’re studying.